-5.5 Rules
+6.5 Rules

 Two types of rules have been defined.
 There are predefined- and custom user defined ones.
 For the application given rules have to be extended only with the scores they worth.
 These are basically can be count from the result of the match.
 For the custom ones have to be defined a question beside the score.
 This question will be asked from the user match by match and the answer must be chosen from a list.
-This list contains the all the answers provided by the players.
+This list contains all the answers provided by the players.
 Every predefined rule has a checkbox checked by default and the user can choose which one would be kept.
 The custom ones can be removed by the remove button which appears when the cursor is over the line of the specific rule.